qingfengxia/FreeCAD_Mod_Dev_Guide/Readme.md

 - file bug for outdated code analysis
   As this book is about code analysis while FreeCAD is under heavy development, source codes quoted may outdated quickly.
-  Please point out by report bugs in [ this github issues board](https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide/issues)
+  Please point out my report bugs in [ this github issues board](https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide/issues)

+- This ebook is pre-processed by a python script, see more details in the [scripts](https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide/tree/master/scripts) folder's Readme.

+  There are some anchor texts like:

+  -  [src/*.h/cpp] are processed into link to the latest official FreeCAD source.
+  - some another anchors "## folders ... ", which will be marked out soon more explicitly

 ## Acknowledgement to my family

+This work is not funded to my employers (Oxford Unviersity, UKAEA) by the time 2019.
+It is a community voluntary work, thank every one review, contribute to this book.

-Thanks for my wife Ms J. Wang, and other family members' for the housework exempt to complete this work
+Qingfeng Xia thanks for my wife Ms J. Wang, and other family members' for the housework exempt to complete this work.

 ****************************************************